While the shortage of school bus drivers is nothing new to the industry, the severity of it is being felt like never before.

 RUSH OF CDL TRAINEES EXPECTED BEFORE 2022 ELDT RULE

-CNS Driver Training Center is a third party one-on-one commercial driver’s license training tutor and testing facility in Pennsylvania where we can grow your driving skills, prepare you for your driving test, and conduct the driving skills portion of your CDL test.
+CNS Driver Training Center is a third-party one-on-one CDL (Commercial Driver’s License) School offering 1-on-1 training and CDL Testing.
+Our CDL Training Facility is in Pennsylvania where we can grow your driving skills, prepare you for your driving test, and conduct the driving skills portion of your CDL test.

 Learn more about all levels of commercial driver training and CDL permit test preparation that we offer at our CNS Driver Training Center.